waffensultan/waffensultan/README.md

 Hi! 👋 I'm an incoming freshman from the Philippines and a web enthusiast.
-I code using the Semimak-JQC keyboard layout and I am a big fan of Vim motions.
+I code using the Semimak keyboard layout and I am also a big fan of Vim motions.

 ### My socials
 - [CodeWars](https://www.codewars.com/users/satis)